-Kathleen Clark’s well regarded 2020 book of photographic reconstructions, The White House China, explores her interest in history, race and politics.
-The work was recognized as a winner in LensCulture Critics Choice 2022, Center Santa Fe’s Project Launch Grants, Critical Mass Top 50, and Px3.
+Kathleen Clark’s well regarded series The White House China, explores her interest in history, race, and politics.
+The work was recognized as a winner in LensCulture Critics Choice 2022, Center Santa Fe’s Project Launch Grants 2020, Critical Mass Top 50 2020, and Px3 2020.
 She is currently pursuing exhibition opportunities as well as creating new work.

 She directed the contemporary Los Angeles galleries SPOT Photo Works, Clark | Oshin and The Woman’s Building and has an MFA degree in studio art and photography from the University of California, Irvine and served on the faculty at USC and at Art Center College of Design, where she continues as a guest lecturer/reviewer.

 Kathleen Clark is also a freelance photography editor and researcher with editorial credits including freelance travel editing for Sunset magazine, photo direction of Los Angeles Magazine and photo editing at LA Weekly.

 Kathleen served as a juror or portfolio reviewer at a number of festivals and contests including: Critical Mass, Photolucida, Fotofest, Review Santa Fe, Review LA, Los Angeles Center of Photography, IPA, Tokyo International Photo Awards, IPA’s One-Shot Movement, Center for Fine Art Photography and Palm Springs Photo Festival.